themattbirch/Portfolio/src/content/posts/how-websites-evolved-modern-web-design-principles.md

 That's why we at Optimize Web Solutions utilize modern web design principles, with plenty of white space, and not so many elements.
 You won't find videos, unless our clients specifically request them to help show expertise or to model a product.
 E-Commerce websites can be a bit tricky, as a video or two can help sell the product, and a lot of photos are needed to be displayed as well.
 But there's ways to be creative, such as website optimization, and still adhere to best practices for modern design.

 Let your page breathe, tell your readers exactly who you are and what you do, and you can drill down to design principles and concepts from there.
-Just don't get caught up in going overboard with Javascript and embeddable media.
+Just don't get caught up in going overboard with JavaScript and embeddable media.
 It may look cool, but it won't perform well or convert.

 Trust us: Less is more.
 What was once the World Wide Web will soon be Web 3.0, and a lot has changed since that time, so it's important to adjust your website's approach accordingly.